Got Mold In Your Crawlspace?

 If your crawlspace is vented and the relative humidity is high, you need to fix the problems.
 It is not as simple as installing a dehumidifier either.

 If you have water accumulation, the source of the water must be addressed.
 If it is a plumbing issue, fix the leak.
 If the problem is caused by drainage, this must be fixed as well.

-If the problem relates to moisture evaporating from the ground or outdoor air coming into your vents, this can be fixed with crawlspace encapsulation.
+If the problem relates to moisture evaporating from the ground or outdoor air coming into your vents, this can be fixed with crawlspace encapsulation in Atlanta, GA.

 Mold-B-Gone Remediation, LLC specializes in drying out damp crawlspaces and turning them into dry, healthy foundations for your home.

 - Thorough cleaning of the crawlspace, including mold removal and prevention.